NLP2CT/TransGEC/README.md

     If you want to use the downloaded TransGEC models to generate and evaluate, please refer to the script `transgec_generate.sh` for detailed information.

 ## Usage
-If you want to fine-tune (m)T5-large pre-trained language model from scratch using translationese, please follow below steps.
+If you want to fine-tune (m)T5-large pre-trained language model from scratch using translationese, please follow the steps below.

 ### Fine-tuning
 ```